 Our family has resided in Rocky Mountain House for over 20 years now and when we moved onto this quarter section in 2001 we started building on our dreams.
 Our farm has always been diversified as peak work loads and harvests vary through the year and one interest often feeds others such as sheep manure for the flowers and gardens or wool for the studio.

 Several years ago we ran a large herd of Angora goats.
 The mohair was marketed internationally and was also used in several value added products we sold such as kits and yarns.
 We latter transitioned into Katahdin sheep and then took a break from the industry for a few years.
 We now have a small flock of Rideau Arcott x sheep which are noted for their high production and fast rate of gain.
-We will have naturally raised healthy lamb for sale in the fall of 2022 once again for purchase.
+We will have naturally raised healthy lamb for sale in the fall of 2023 once again for purchase.
 As well, I have ample wool for creating in the studio and workshops.